ababaian/serratus/README.md

 ### 6) Launch cluster nodes (currently manual)

-With data loaded into the scheduler, manually set the number of `serratus-dl` nodes and `serratus-align` nodes to acquire/align the data.
+With data loaded into the scheduler, manually set the number of `serratus-dl` & `serratus-align` nodes to process the data.

 # Data Release Policy
 To achieve our objective of providing high quality CoV sequence data to the global research effort, Serratus ensures: